 However, whitening is perfectly safe if done correctly.

-Is it safe for me to try the methods below if I haven’t had a dental check up recently?
+Is it safe for me to try to whitening teeth naturally if I haven’t had a dental check up recently?

 No, I would advise against this.